lhammond/keyboard-maestro-fsbo/README.md

 ### Step 4: Verify Installation
 1. Open Keyboard Maestro Editor
-2. Look for "WORKING - Zill FSBO Grid Detection By Chat (Readable, Randomized)" macro
+2. Look for "Zillow FSBO Tool" macro
 3. Check that all dependency macros are present and enabled

 ## ⚙️ Configuration